Add IPv6 Support To Your Server-side GTM Load Balancer

 The fix is to give your load balancer a dual-stack frontend: one IPv4 address (already in place) and one IPv6 address.
 When an IPv6 user connects, they reach SGTM natively over IPv6.
 No translation, no mismatch.
 The CAPI tag reads the real IPv6 address and sends it to Meta.
 Events match correctly.

 In practice, this is very easy to do.
 You need to reserve a static external IPv6 address in Google Cloud, attach it as a second frontend on your existing load balancer, and add an AAAA record to your DNS.
 Cloud Run itself needs no changes: IPv6 termination happens at the load balancer, and the LB continues to forward traffic to Cloud Run over IPv4 internally.
-Your existing SSL certificate covers both frontends.
+You’ll need a certificate map to configure the frontend, but luckily that isn’t too difficult to do.

 Read on to learn how to do this!